cypress-io/cypress-documentation/source/guides/references/configuration.md

 # Resolved Configuration

 When you open a Cypress project, clicking on the *Settings* tab will display the resolved configuration to you.
-This makes it easy to understand and see where different values came from.
+This helps you to understand and see where different values came from.

 {% imgTag /img/guides/configuration/see-resolved-configuration.jpg "See resolved configuration" %}